-Last session ended with the crew in deep space, their crystal drive at full power, the containment unit empty, and the ship's occupant count reading one too high.
+Last session ended with the crew departing Mining Station 44, their crystal drive at full power, the containment unit empty, and the ship's occupant count reading one too high.
 The main display briefly showed the word "HELP" before reverting to normal.

 The cargo is gone.
 Something is in the ship.